 According to these criteria, you're typically classified as an independent contractor if you:

 Additionally, employers are required to pay taxes and provide benefits for employees but not for contractors.
-This streamlines payroll procedures since no deductions towards social security or other contributions are needed for contractors.
-Consequently, some employers might classify their workers as contractors intentionally to evade financial obligations.
+Consequently, some unscrupulous employers might classify their workers as contractors intentionally to evade financial obligations.

 Whether the misclassification is intentional or unintentional, companies can face substantial fines and legal consequences from the Swedish government.
-In addition to legal complications, misclassification can also entail reimbursing wages and benefits to wrongly classified workers.
+In addition to legal complications, getting caught misclassifying workers can also mean having to reimburse wages and benefits to wrongly classified workers.

 Contractors